 Indeed, Buffalo's legacies in public infrastructure directly shape the region's civic identity and socioeconomic landscape, as Carver notes: “Post-industrialization, the carving of the city with Robert Moses interstates and the Main street subway line have [sic] underscored inequality and racial tensions.”
 (Read more about Carver's yearlong seminar, "From Spatial Politics to Public Space").

-The Buffalo School’s dedication to research, the faculty, and the time and space provided by the fellowship itself make it an ideal location to carry out this sort of project.
+The School of Architecture and Plannings dedication to research, the faculty, and the time and space provided by the fellowship itself make it an ideal location to carry out this sort of project.
 I have been working on issues of civic engagement, taxation, and spatial politics for several years and I think Buffalo provides an interesting case study to carry out focused research within a supportive environment.

 - Jordan Carver, 2014-15 Banham Fellow

-Such provocative research inquiries directly align with the Buffalo School's Banham Fellowship, which supports design work that situates architecture within the general field of socio-cultural and material critique.
+Such provocative research inquiries directly align with the School of Architecture and Planning's Banham Fellowship, which supports design work that situates architecture within the general field of socio-cultural and material critique.

 Peter Reyner Banham taught at UB from 1976-80, producing a foundational body of scholarship on material/visual culture as a reflection of contemporary social life.
 Spending his time in Buffalo, he engaged in a scholarly project on American industrial architecture in early modernism through historical research, hands-on engagement and seminar instruction.
 The work resulted in his landmark publication, A Concrete Atlantis.

 Continuing Banham’s incredible legacy, Jordan Carver will contribute new insights into the effects of infrastructural projects on citizenship and civic representation.